Poems on Various Subjects, Religious and Moral: Publication process

+Boston Tea Party

+Poems on Various Subjects was printed in September 1773, shortly after Parliament passed the Tea Act.
+The copies were placed on board the Dartmouth, which was one of the ships targeted by the Boston Tea Party.
+Wheatley's books were spared, as the protesters specifically only seized the tea from the cargo.
+The Boston Tea Party Museum currently displays a copy of the book in its exhibit.

 Preface

-In what became standard practice for black authors writing in the 18th and early 19th centuries (including Olaudah Equiano and Venture Smith), Wheatley included in her book an apologetic and deferential preface, explaining how the poems "were written originally for the Amusement of the Author, as they were the products of her leisure Moments." her humble upbringings and asks that "the Critic will not severely censure their Defects; and we presume they have too much Merit to be cast aside with Contempt, as worthless and trifling Effusions."
+In what became standard practice for black authors writing in the 18th and early 19th centuries (including Olaudah Equiano and Venture Smith), Wheatley included in her book an apologetic and deferential preface, explaining how the poems "were written originally for the Amusement of the Author, as they were the products of her leisure Moments", her humble upbringings, and asks that "the Critic will not severely censure their Defects; and we presume they have too much Merit to be cast aside with Contempt, as worthless and trifling Effusions."

 Letter to the publisher

 Included in editions of Poems on Various Subjects is a letter from John Wheatley to Archibald Bell, explaining how Phillis Wheatley was brought from Africa to America at the age of eight as a slave, that she had no prior knowledge of the English language and what she did know, she did not learn from formal education, but from the Wheatley family.
 The letter also stated that Phillis had begun to learn to Latin and was making "some progress in it".